When I moved into my first apartment after college, my mom and I made one epic trip to Ikea to pick up life essentials.

 I made the mistake of picking up my first set of pans from Ikea.
 Since I cook a lot, they only lasted six months.

 Invest in quality pots and pans.
 Three of each, as long as they’re different sizes, should be enough.

 Think small, medium, large in terms of sizes.

 Here are the main pots and pans that I use.

-I have one more of each, but they just sit in the bottom of my kitchen drawers.
+I have one more of each, but they just sit at the bottom of my kitchen drawers.

 I use garlic in everything, so this little tool saves me so much time.
 It’s easy to wash too.

-Here’s the one I have.
+Here’s one similiar to what I have.
 It was given to me as a gift, but they’re pretty cheap!

 You don’t need a big one either!

-I have an adorable one like this.
-It’s $40 and worth every penny because it’s Cuisinart (duh).
+I have an adorable one like this that holds three cups.
+It’s under $40 and worth every penny because it’s Cuisinart (duh).